 - The mother smokes

-Doctors ask for Doppler test while pregnant when complications or abnormalities are detected in earlier scans that demand extra care for the pregnant woman during the course of pregnancy.
+Doctors ask for a Doppler test when complications or abnormalities are detected in earlier scans that demand extra care for the pregnant woman during the course of pregnancy.
 Some of the other common conditions when doctors ask for Doppler scans are:

 When the growth rate of the foetus in previous ultrasound scans is not satisfactory, doctors use a Doppler foetus scan for further analysis.

-How Doppler Scan Is Different From Other Pregnancy Scans
+How a Doppler Scan is Different From Other Pregnancy Scans

-A typical ultrasound scan bounces high frequency sound off the tissues of the body to give a thin 2 dimensional image which does not show any movement.
-A Doppler ultrasound scan on the other hand relies on the Doppler Effect.
+A typical ultrasound scan bounces high-frequency sound off the tissues of the body to give a thin two-dimensional image that does not show any movement.
+A Doppler ultrasound scan, on the other hand, relies on the Doppler Effect.
 The phenomenon is a continuous change in the frequency of the bounced sound wave when it hits something that moves, like the blood flow in the arteries.
-It can measure the difference between blood that is moving away from the probe and blood that is moving towards the probe and also its speed.
-A Doppler can also detect the heartbeat of the foetus which other scans cannot.
+It can measure the difference between blood that is moving away from the probe and blood that is moving towards the probe, as well as its speed.
+A Doppler can also detect the heartbeat of the foetus, which other scans cannot.

 Dopplers are generally used to determine blood flow.
 When anomalies are detected in previous scans, the doctor generally scans the blood flow in the critical parts of the mother and the foetus’ body.